The History of Fringe

 Then…

-As textile manufacturing advanced, fringe was made separately and then attached to the fabric to create a strong, more visually appealing look.
-For flag makers, this helped the flags last longer.
-This makes sense, with these flags being sewn by hand, I would want it to last as long as possible, especially with the detailed embroidery.
+As textile manufacturing advanced, fringe was made separately, the flag material was hemmed on all edges, and the fringe was attached to the fabric to create a strong, more visually appealing look.
+For flag makers this helped the flags last longer.
+This makes sense.
+With flags being sewn by hand one would want it to last as long as possible, especially with detailed embroidery.
 The added weight made the flags easier to display and maintain a more sophisticated look.
-It created a frame of sorts that set it apart from other textiles.
+Fringe created a frame of sorts that set it apart from other textiles.
 Otherwise it would look like any other hanging sheet of fabric.

 Besides the added and weight and the framing, another benefit was that fringe created a static charge that pulled dust, soot, and ash away from the main fabric keeping it clean and slowing damage that those things can cause.